azukauteh/alx-polly/RULES.md

 ---
-description: "Project-specific rules, coding conventions, and architectural guidelines for the Alx-polly Polling App."
+description: "Project-specific rules, coding conventions, and architectural guidelines for the  Polling App."
 globs:
-  - "/app/**"
+  - "/app/"
-  - "/components/**
+  - "/components/"
-  - "/lib/**"
+  - "/lib/"
-  - "/types/**"
+  - "/types/"
 alwaysApply: true
 version: 1
 ---

-# ALX Polling App — Project Rules & Conventions
+#  Polling App — Project Rules & Conventions

 You are an AI pair programmer assisting on the ALX Polling App codebase.
 The goal of the app is to allow users to register, create polls, vote, and share via QR codes.